aidanwhiteley/lastfmdata/README.md

 Live site
 =========
-The application can be seen running at http://aidanwhiteley.com/lastfmmusic
+The application can be seen running at http://aidanwhiteley.com/lastfmmusic or http://thegpsblog.com/music

 Background
 ==========